Computability Theory, Nonstandard Analysis, and their connections: Explosions and non-explosions

 Secondly, to accommodate the previous observation regarding these pseudo-well-oderings, a slight tweak is needed to the proof of Theorem \ref{weasy}, as follows: Let $\WO(g, X)$ be the (arithmetical) formula expressing that $g^{1}$ is not an infinite descending sequence through $X$, i.e.\ $(\forall g^{1})\WO(g, X)$ is just the familiar $\WO(X)$.
 Using $\paai$, we observe that $[\WO(X)]^{\st}$ follows from $(\forall^{\st}g^{1})\WO(g,X^{1})$ for standard $X$ (and is actually equivalent).
 Now suppose $\P+\paai+\LMP$ does prove $\ATR^{\st}$ and obtain, like in the previous proof, that \be (\forall^{\st}X^{1})\big[(\forall^{\st}g^{1})\WO(g,X)\di (\exists^{\st} Y^{1})H_{\theta_{0}}(X, Y) \big]. \ee Now bring outside all standard quantifiers in \eqref{prilleke22} to obtain the following: \be (\forall^{\st}X^{1})(\exists^{\st}g^{1}, Y^{1})\big[\WO(g,X)\di H_{\theta_{0}}(X, Y) \big]. \ee Applying Theorem \ref{consresultcor} to `$\P+\LMP+\paai\vdash \eqref{prilleke23} $', we obtain terms $i, o$ such that \textsf{E-PA}$^{\omega*}$ (and hence also any extension, like $\ZFC$) proves that:

-Now, by Theorem \ref{import25}, there exists (provable in $\ZFC$) an instance $\Lambda_{1}$ of the weak fan functional which from a functional computable in $\exists^{2}$ produces hyperarithmetical functions in a uniform way (computable in $\exists^2$).
+Now, by Theorem \ref{import24}, there exists (provable in $\ZFC$) an instance $\Lambda_{1}$ of the weak fan functional which from a functional computable in $\exists^{2}$ produces hyperarithmetical functions in a uniform way (computable in $\exists^2$).
 Furthermore, the functions computable in $\exists^{2}$ (and thus Feferman's mu) are the \emph{hyperarithmetical} ones.

 Finally, fix some Turing computable pseudo-well-ordering $X_{1}$ (as introduced in the first part of this proof).
 By the choice of inputs, $i(X_{1}, \mu, \Lambda_{1})$ and $o(X_{1}, \mu, \Lambda_{1})$ from \eqref{dirkske3} are both finite sequences of hyperarithmetical functions.
 Hence, the correct $Y^{1}\in o(X_{1}, \mu, \Lambda_{1})$ from \eqref{dirkske3} is hyperarithmetical, while the antecedent $(\forall g\in i(X_{1}, \mu, \Lambda_{1}))\WO(g,X_{1})$ of \eqref{dirkske3} holds by the assumption that $X_{1}$ has no infinite descending sequences which are also hyperarithmetical.
 However, by \cite{simpson2}*{V.2.6 and VIII.3.23}, there is no hyperarithmetical $Y$ such that $H_{\theta_{0}}(X_1, Y)$.
-Hence, \eqref{dirkske3} yields a contradiction, thanks to the existence of Turing computable pseudo-well-orderings and the weak fan functional $\Lambda_{1}$ from Theorem~\ref{import25}. \end{proof} Clearly, the previous proof also goes through for other sentences (than $\ATR$) false in the model $\HYP$.
+Hence, \eqref{dirkske3} yields a contradiction, thanks to the existence of Turing computable pseudo-well-orderings and the weak fan functional $\Lambda_{1}$ from Theorem~\ref{import24}. \end{proof} Clearly, the previous proof also goes through for other sentences (than $\ATR$) false in the model $\HYP$.
+As a result, the system from the theorem is consistent if $\ACA_{0}$ is, a rather mild assumption in the grand scheme of things.
 While $\WKL_{0}$ and $\WWKL_{0}$ are `rather close' in the sense of logical strength, we next prove that $\paai+\STP$ behaves very differently in that it does imply $\ATR_{0}^{\st}$.